wearscript/wearscript-docs/reference.rst

 cardModify(int position, JSON card) : void
   Modify (replaces) a card at the selected position index.

-cardCallback(String event, String callback) : void
+cardCallback(String event, Function callback) : void
   Register to get card callback events using hte string of one of the events below (following GDK names, see below).

   * Each of these follows the `callbacks of the same name <https://developers.google.com/glass/develop/gdk/reference/com/google/android/glass/widget/CardScrollView>`_ in the GDK